timhowgego/Aquius/README.md

 ]
 ```

+**Caution:** Providing more that one index position in link service array should only be done where the values sum without invalidating the service count metric used.
+For example, if the metric used is "services per day", summing two days together will falsely double the service level "per day".
+Aquius does not know how the original metric was constructed, so cannot make logical assumptions such as averaging instead of summing.

 ### Link

 The `link` key contains an `Array` of lines of link data.
 Each line of link data is defined as a route upon which the entire service has identical stopping points and identical product.
 On some networks, every daily service will become a separate line of link data, on others almost the whole day's service can be attached to a single line of link data.
 Each line of link data is itself an `Array` consisting 4 parts: